Best Books For Men About Self Improvement In Life and Career.

 22. Boundaries Updated and Expanded Edition: When to Say Yes, How to Say No To Take Control of Your Life, by Henry Cloud & John Townsend

-In The Power of Your Subconscious Mind, Dr. Joseph Murphy suggests practical techniques through which you can change your destiny using the power of your conscious and subconscious minds.
+In The Power of Your Subconscious Mind, Dr. Joseph Murphy suggests practical techniques to change your destiny using the power of your conscious and subconscious minds.

 20. The Mask of Masculinity: How Men Can Embrace Vulnerability, Create Strong Relationships, and Live Their Fullest Lives, by Lewis Howes

-In The Mask of Masculinity, Lewis Howes teaches men about self-discovery and how to tear those masks that keep you from living your life and connecting with others in an authentic way.
+In The Mask of Masculinity, Lewis Howes teaches men about self-discovery and how to tear those masks that keep them from living their life and authentically connecting with others.

 19. The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life, by Mark Manson